-Every person riding in a car or truck needs his or her own seat belt, even your baby.
+Every person riding in a car, truck, or passenger vehicle needs to be properly restrained with their own seatbelt or child restraint.
 New Jersey law requires that all children under 8 years old and 57 inches tall must use a child safety seat to prevent injury or death in an accident.
 The law further states:

 - A child under the age of 2 years and 30 pounds should be secured in a rear-facing seat equipped with a five-point harness.